 Beta Alpha Psi – Auckland Chapter (BAP)

-CAPM is a club for undergraduate and postgraduate Māori and Pacific Business students.
+Commerce 'o Pasifika is a club for undergraduate and postgraduate Pasifika Business students.
 It organises social and cultural activities plus a range of networking events all year round with industry contacts.
-The club offers a stimulating environment to exchange ideas and lots of opportunity to apply business theory into practice.
+The club offers a stimulating environment to exchange Pacific world view ideas and lots of opportunity to apply business theory into practice with our students.

 Impact Consulting Group (ICG)

 Impact Consulting Group is a student-led, non-profit organisation dedicated to empowering students in creating real, tangible social impact.
 Our members collaboratively provide pro-bono consulting services to social enterprises and organisations in the financial inclusion space, delivering impact where it is needed most.